 The PROMISE Study strives to identify best mentoring practices for scientists underrepresented (UR) in biomedical research.
 We will examine a peer group mentoring approach to enhance scholarly output and academic advancement of participants.

 Participants will attend peer group sessions facilitated by more senior racially/ethnically underrepresented biomedical researchers (Associate or Full Professors).
 Groups will meet twice per month over an 8.5 month period.
 After the peer group concludes, participants will complete a follow-up survey every six months, for two years.

-Individuals from UR groups can also feel isolated and less integrated within their departments and professional organizations.
-Therefore, this research study employs a facilitated peer group model as a strategy that builds a mentoring community and has been shown to be effective for promoting scholarly output and academic success.
-Peer group activities will be facilitated by senior biomedical researchers from UR groups.
+Large sectors of the U.S. population remain underrepresented in the biomedical research workforce.
+Individuals from UR groups are often less integrated within their departments and professional organizations.
+Many reasons for this exist including limited access to effective mentoring.
+Peer mentoring is a strategy that builds a mentoring community and has been shown to be effective for academic success.

-Who is eligible to participate in this research?
+Who is eligible to participate?

 - Early Career Faculty and Postdocs (MD, PhD,MD/PhD, or DO)

 - Identify as racially/ethnically underrepresented